An objective function for order preserving hierarchical clustering: Introduction

 \subsection{Layout of the article}

 Section~\ref{section:background} recalls the required background of graph theory, order relations and hierarchical clustering, as well as recalling Dasgupta's cost function.
 Section~\ref{section:op} gives a formal definition of order preserving hierarchical clustering, and precisely identifies the binary trees over a set that correspond to order preserving hierarchical clusterings.
-In Section~\ref{section:value-function}, we introduce our objective function, that extends Dasgupta's objective to ordered sets.
-Section~\ref{section:g} provides an investigation of the properties of this model, but looking only at the effect of the order relation by keeping the similarity out of the equation.
+In Section~\ref{section:value-function}, we introduce our objective function.
+Section~\ref{section:g} provides an investigation of the properties of the proposed model, looking only at the effect of the order relation, keeping the similarity out of the equation.
 The combined value function is the topic of Section~\ref{section:f}, where we view the clustering problem in terms of bi-objective optimisation.
 Section~\ref{section:approx} describes the polynomial time approximation algorithm, while Section~\ref{section:demo} provides a demonstration of the efficacy of the method on data from the machine parts database described in Section~\ref{section:motivation}.
 Section~\ref{section:summary} provides a concise summary and presents a short list of future research topics.